 Sales Growth Hack 3: Hack the company

-The final acceleration hack I would apply would be separate the sales reps responsibilities.
+The final acceleration growth hacking technique I would apply would be separate the sales reps responsibilities.
 If not completely then temporally.
 Based on the tenants of “Predictable Revenue” and the latest book from The Bridge Group, each part of the sales unit needs to function and be incentivized differently.
 Obviously for a small company with limited sales staff, doing so may be hard as initially gains will be slow with one rep is booking demos, one focused on closing, while the third is working existing clients for referrals.

 The hack here is to take all the reps and have them all work on the same aspect of the sales cycle for a period, then they all move to the next stage.

-For example, it is the start of the new fiscal quarter, everyone’s in on a call scrum working only on attempting to book demos.
-During this week the sales leader would run the most dials and most demos booked competition.
+For example, it is the start of the new fiscal quarter, everyone’s in on a call scrum working only on attempting to book sales demos.
+During this week the sales leader would run the most dials and most sales demos booked competition.

-The next week everyone works the referral program, the next two weeks the whole team should all be out on the road running demos.
+The next week everyone works the referral program, the next two weeks the whole team should all be out on the road running sales demos.
 When the new month starts, like groundhog day, everyone is back in the office for a week of booking demos call scrums.

 This company is in a good place.
 They have a great product, they have existing clientele, they have cash to experiment with and they have trained sales reps.
 What the company needs do is start looking at their funnel metrics, understand their numbers and start testing processes that will adjust those numbers.